plus airfare to Brisbane and from Sydney.

 Explore the shops of Queen Street.
 Feed Kangaroos by hand, cuddle with koalas and discover crocs, emus and dingoes at the world famous Crocodile Hunter’s Australia Zoo.

 Venture deep into the rainforests of the Atherton Tableland and check into our lodge surrounded by incredible scenery.
 View the miraculous 1,000 year old, 200 foot tall Cathedral Fig Tree on our waterfall tour through the rainforest.
 You will be fascinated by its history and learning how it actually receives its nutrients.
-Mountain bike around Lake Eacham.
-Canoe at night and try to spot tree kangaroos.
-Keep your eyes peeled for platypuses on a guided walk before horseback riding on scenic trails.
+Try to spot tree kangaroos on your guided canoe ride and platypuses on a guided walk.

 Dive into the most extensive reef system in the world, your chance to view sea turtles and virtually thousands of fish.
 Snorkel or SCUBA dive at the world’s biggest structure made by living organisms.
 (For personal safety, to participate in any SCUBA experience, participants must be free of a number of medical conditions including asthma, heart conditions and sinus conditions; as well not be on certain medications.
 This is enforced by the diving company.
 Please ask about your own circumstances if applicable.)